 01About me

 Hello there.
-I am Ralf Wunderlich,
+I am a professional Football coach

 I also have much experience in other club functions, such as Head of Coaching, club office manager, board member, referee, team leader and pretty much every task that can happen in a football club.
 On top of that, I'm an instructor for coaching license courses for the Finnish Football Association.